-I am currently a Visiting Scholar at the Centre for British Studies/Großbritannien-Zentrum at the Humboldt University in Berlin.
-Before this, I was a College Lecturer in German at Oriel College, Oxford, and I completed my DPhil at Merton College, Oxford in 2016.
+I am currently an Irish Research Council-funded Postdoctoral Research Fellow at Maynooth University looking at nineteenth-century cross-cultural Anglo-German medievalism.
+Before this, I was a Visiting Scholar at the Centre for British Studies/Großbritannien-Zentrum at the Humboldt University in Berlin, and a College Lecturer in German at Oriel College, Oxford.
+I completed my DPhil at Merton College, Oxford in 2016.
 The project was an AHRC-funded comparative study of late-medieval accounts of pilgrimage from Germany and England to Jerusalem.
 I approached these writings as literary texts, which can reveal how their authors understood their identity, individually and collectively, and how they understood the practice of pilgrimage.

 The entries I post on this blog will be primarily either informal papers I have given, which aren’t going be published elsewhere, or interesting medieval places I have visited.